The First Transcontinental Railroad

 subject to the GNU Free Documentation License

-Once it was decided that the railroad would follow the central rather than the southern route, there was general agreement that the western terminus would be Sacramento.
+Once it was decided that the railroad would follow the central route, there was general agreement that the western terminus would be Sacramento.
 However, there was considerable competition for the eastern terminus.
-Abraham Lincoln selected Council Bluffs, near Omaha, although the closest rail line was 150 miles east.
-He had visited the site in 1859 while working for Thomas Durant as a private attorney.
+Abraham Lincoln selected Council Bluffs, near Omaha, Nebraska, although the closest rail line was 150 miles east.
+Lincoln had visited the site in 1859 while working for Thomas Durant as a private attorney.
 Durant was a central figure in the TCRR.

 Labor on the Transcontinental Railroad